kaack/elrs-joystick-control/README.md

 You will need to go to the `Inputs Config` page to create and apply inputs/outputs configuration.

 #### Viewing telemetry data

 From the `Home` page, you can view the telemetry data live as it's being received by the ELRS RF transmitter.
 Telemetry data is only received when the link is active.
 You can add new telemetry widgets to the home screen, or delete existing ones.
 You can also modify various display properties of each telemetry widget by double-clicking on them.

+#### Modifying the telemetry display

+By default, the telemetry widgets on the `Home` page are locked.
+If you want to move them around, remove some or add new widgets, you will need to unlock the `Home` page.
+To do this, click on the `Plus` icon on the bottom left, and then click on the `Pad-lock` icon.

+### Web-UI ELRS Settings Page

+The `ELRS Settings Page` gives you the same functionality you would find when using the ELRS Lua script in a regular OpenTX/EdgeTX radio.
+From this page, you will see the ELRS devices are currently connected.
+You can click on the devices, and change their settings.
+For example, you can change the packet rate, telemetry ratio, or even turn on Wi-Fi mode.

+This page is very useful if your ELRS transmitter does not have an LCD screen.

 ### Web-UI RF Transmitters Page